ksatola/Computational-Statistics/README.md

 There are 15 pairs where the sum of elements is greater than 7.
 We can calculate the likelihood of getting the sum of results as:

 \<number of pairs with the sum greater than 7> / \<number of all possible pairs> = 15/36 = 0.4166(6)

-The number of all possible pairs (variations) is calculated as <number of die sides> to the power of <number of positions, possible outcomes> = 6^2 = 36.

 **The answer is:** There is 42% of likelihood that if we roll two 6-sided dice we get the sum of the results greater than 7.